Genymobile/scrcpy/README.md

 Alternatively, it is possible to enable the TCP/IP connection manually using `adb`:

+0. Plug the device into a USB port on your computer.
 1. Connect the device to the same Wi-Fi as your computer.
 2. Get your device IP address, in Settings → About phone → Status, or by executing this command: